NObodyGX/norwind/content/_index.md

 +++
-title = "Blog of Thomas Weitzel" paginate_by = 6
+title = "Blog of Content"
+paginate_by = 6
 sort_by = "date"
 +++